kevinjnicholson/udacity_training/introduction_to_python/README.md

 ## Notice

-`If you are completing the same Udacity course, please only use this code for refenece and/or guidence.`
+`If you are completing a similar Udacity course, please only use this code for reference [and/or] guidence.`